The

 There

-is no doubt that the early Irish Church, both in Ireland and in Scotland
+is no doubt that the early Irish Church, both in Ireland and in

-an Mhanaigh (son of the monk), Nerney/Mac an Airchinnigh (son of the
+bishop), McEvanny/Mac an Mhanaigh (son of the monk), Nerney/Mac

-erenagh), McNabb/Mac an Aba (son of the abbot), McPherson/Mac an Phearsúin
+an Airchinnigh (son of the erenagh), McNabb/Mac an Aba (son of the

-(son of the parson), Taggert/Mac an tSagairt (son of the priest),
+an tSagairt (son of the priest), McVicar/Mac an Bhiocaire (son of

-McVicar/Mac an Bhiocaire (son of the vicar), Monaghan/Ó Manacháin
+the vicar), Monaghan/Ó Manacháin (descendant of the

-(descendant of the monk), Mullan/Ó Maoláin (descendant
+monk), Mullan/Ó Maoláin (descendant of the tonsured

 The

-respected writer Magnus Magnusson expressed things perfectly in his
+respected writer Magnus Magnusson expressed things perfectly in

-book “Lindisfarne, the Cradle Island” when he clearly
+his book “Lindisfarne, the Cradle Island” when he clearly

-defined the differences between the Irish/Celtic Church and the Roman
+defined the differences between the Irish/Celtic Church and the

-Church….”Celtic monks lived in conspicuous poverty; Roman
+Roman Church….”Celtic monks lived in conspicuous poverty;

-their diocese, Celtic clergy said ‘Do as I do (and hoped to
+were monarchs of their diocese, Celtic clergy said ‘Do as

-be followed)’; Roman clergy said ‘Do as I say (and expected
+I do (and hoped to be followed)’; Roman clergy said ‘Do

-to be obeyed)’.
-The final fall of the Irish/Celtic Church co-incided
+as I say (and expected to be obeyed)’.
+The final fall of the

-with the fall of the Brehon Laws in the early 1600’s.
-The McGinley
+Irish/Celtic Church co-incided with the fall of the Brehon Laws

 ST